 An overview of the 2015 calls for proposals offering Horizon 2020 support for innovation procurement across all work programmes.

-To find more detailed information about - and to apply online for - this type of funding in your specific domain of interest, enter the work programme topic of your interest (e.g, PHC-27, ICT-36 etc.) from the list provided by the 'search topics' function.
+To find more detailed information about - and to apply online for - this type of funding in your specific domain of interest, enter the work programme topic of your interest (e.g, PHC-27, ICT-36 etc.) from the "search topics" list.

 Support to procurers